 By the time my second child was born, I had ironically come to understand that the human race is (and indeed has been for decades) in colossal overshoot, living completely out of balance with the ‘natural’ world and that there is no technological fix for this – a big claim, I know, and one that I am too idle to defend here but, within reason, happy to debate in the comments section.

-Really my interest now is just in seeing how this epic clusterfuck unfolds and keeping an eye on the various areas of stress within the climate and economic systems.
+Really my interest now is just in seeing how this unprecedented period of history unfolds and keeping an eye on the various areas of stress within the climate and economic systems.
 By in effect cobbling together a patchwork quilt of stories from the mainstream press, we can, I have found, do this quite effectively.

 I have made some significant life-changes, based upon my newfound understanding of our predicament and no longer live in England.
 As a father, I felt compelled to do *something* however futile it may be.
 I intend to provide more commentary on the articles I post moving forwards and also to share some more of my personal journey.